-The production of digital technologies also entails some negative impacts on the environment, and reducing such negative impacts can make a substantial contribution to one or more environmental objectives.5
+The production of digital technologies also entails some negative impacts on the environment, and reducing such negative impacts can make a substantial contribution to one or more environmental objectives.6

 Activities where carbon-free alternatives are not yet technically or economically feasible and which have a substantial enabling effect on other economic activities are defined as transitional economic activities.
-Those transitional economic activities should qualify as contributing substantially to climate change mitigation if their greenhouse gas emissions are substantially lower than the sector or industry average.6
+Those transitional economic activities should qualify as contributing substantially to climate change mitigation if their greenhouse gas emissions are substantially lower than the sector or industry average.

-Finally, and following the narrow definition in the EU Taxonomy, an economic activity should only qualify as environmentally sustainable if the harm it does to the environment is outweighed by the benefits it brings.7 In practice, this assessment can be complex as we will discuss in the next section.
+Finally, and following the narrow definition in the EU Taxonomy, an economic activity should only qualify as environmentally sustainable if the harm it does to the environment is outweighed by the benefits it brings.
+In practice, this assessment can be complex as we will discuss in the next section.

-1.5.
-Contributing to climate mitigation
+Contributing to climate mitigation 1.5.